FelipeTomazEC/Lexical-Analyzer/README.md

 ### Conclusion
 This is a very simple example that demonstrates how a Lexical Analyzer can be implemented.
-This project is also an usage example of Finite-State Automata, a very powerful and useful tool.
+This project is also a usage example of Finite-State Automata, a very powerful and useful tool.